 Also known as rockfish, striped bass are recovering from a severe decline in the 1970s and 80s with the help of fishery management practices and Chesapeake Bay restoration.

 Striped bass—also known as rockfish or stripers—have been one of the most sought-after commercial and recreational fish in the Chesapeake Bay since colonial times.
 After bouncing back from a severe decline in the 1970s and 1980s, the striped bass population is once again below optimal levels.
-The 2018 Benchmark Stock Assessment indicated that the population is currently overfished and overfishing is occurring.
+The 2022 Benchmark Stock Assessment indicated that the population is not currently overfished, but population remain below the management threshold.
 In addition to fishing pressure, the health of the striped bass population greatly depends on the health of the Bay, which provides critical feeding, spawning and nursery habitats.

 Why are striped bass important?